Find Trade Colleges

 By the time they get their undergraduate certificate, students from this school have racked up an average of $5,386 in student loans.
 Of those students who received their degree, 10% were women.

 In-state students pay an average of $6,920 in tuition and fees if they attend CCV full time.
 If you are from out of state, expect to pay an average of $13,640.
 Undergraduate Certificate recipients from CCV accumulate an average of $5,518 in student debt by the time they complete their degree.
-Around 85% of those degree recipients were women.
+Of those students who received their degree, 85% were women.

-CCV does have options available for those who want to take online classes.
-You will need to check with the school to see if they are available for your specific major.
-During the 2020-2021 year, about 81% of the undergraduates at the school took at least one online course.
+Online courses are available at CCV, but you will need to check with the school to see if they are available for your field of interest.
+Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 81% took at least some of their classes online.

 You’ll be in good company if you decide to attend O’Briens Aveda Institute.
 It ranked #4 on our 2023 Most Popular Undergraduate Certificate Trade Schools in Vermont list.
-This very small private for-profit school is located in Williston, Vermont, and it awarded 18 undergraduate certificates in 2021-2022.
+O’Briens Aveda Institute is located in Williston, Vermont and has a very small student population.
+In 2021-2022, this school awarded 18 undergraduate certificates to qualified students.

 On average, undergraduate certificate students take out $8,467 in loans while pursuing their degree.
-Around 100% of those degree recipients were women.
+Of those students who received their degree, 100% were women.

 Most Popular Trade School Undergraduate Certificate Schools in the New England Region